The London Undone ‘City of London Churches’ podcast series:

 5. Another Christopher Wren church, St Margaret Pattens today is dwarfed by the tall buildings around it.
 Nevertheless its tall lead spire still pricks the City skyline and retains its elegance.
 Hear about its association with the death of Charles I, King and Martyr… and some submariners.
 Thanks to Church Watcher, Becky Banfield and Christopher Moore from the church.

 6. Alongside a busy City road stands a ruined Christopher Wren church with plants growing inside it.
 Listen and you’ll find that this is a church with a new and different mission.
-With thanks to Marion Blair from Friends of City Gardens and Tony Tucker from Friends of City Churches.
+With thanks to Marion Blair from Friends of City Gardens and Tony Tucker from the Friends of the City Churches.

 7. The movement and colours of the magnificent modern windows of this Christopher Wren church are a sight for sore eyes as the scenes they depict slowly emerge the more you look at them.
 Look closely at another window and you’ll see the story of local man Dick Whittington.
 He was real!